rolandtoth/AdminOnSteroids/README.md

 Long-clicking on Edit or View links on the Page tree opens a modal to edit/view the page.
 The default value is 600 milliseconds which you can modify here.
 Note that you can add only greater value than the default.

+###AdminTweaks

+*Apply default admin theme tweaks*

+A few usability mods targetting the default admin theme.

+- **Make header sticky**: stick the header to the top of the browser window so it stays in place when scrolling down

 ###RenoTweaks